hatchjaw/jacktrip-teensy/README.md

 on the designated IP address and port.
 Similarly, If the server is shut down or killed, Teensy will attempt to reconnect.

+_NB If JackTrip is stopped and restarted, JackTripWorker may complain about "not receiving Datagrams (timeout)"._

 ## Notes

 ### Jacktrip protocol (Hub mode)